OMDTZ/MillsMap_V1/README.md

       - 2 vCPUs
       - RAM 4GB / 80GB Disk
       - Cost ($28/mo).
 Additional external 150GB SSD cost ($15/mo)
-  - After data collection, deploying the new server will not require the same server specifications because the traffic is low and amount of data will not be as much as during actual data collection.
+  - After data collection, deploying the new server will not require the same server specifications because the traffic will be low and amount of data will not be as much as during actual data collection.
 For this reasons, the specifications will be;
     - Ubuntu Docker 19.03.12 on Ubuntu 20.04 (version of docker doesn't matter, you can opt for the available higher version)
     - Size
       - 1 vCPU